Peculiarities of massive vectormesons and their zero mass limits: The breakdown of Haag duality and a new look at the Aharonov-Bohm effect

 The purpose of their calculation was to show the breakdown of Haag duality for the system of localized operator algebras generated by a free field QED field strength $F_{\mu \nu }(x).~$The terminology will be explained in the sequel.

 Causal localization properties of QFT are best described in the setting of algebraic QFT in which models are defined in terms of their net of algebras$ ~ $of causally localized observables.
-Denoting such a algebras localized in the compact spacetime region $\mathcal{O}$ as $\mathcal{A(O)}$,$~$the causality properties of QFT are expressed in terms of two independent relations
+Denoting an algebras localized in the compact spacetime region $\mathcal{O}$ as $\mathcal{A(O)}$,$~$the causality properties of QFT are expressed in terms of two independent relations

-Here the first equation is the causal completeness property (the causal completion $\mathcal{O}^{\prime \prime }$ is the two times applied causal complement $\mathcal{O\rightarrow O}^{\prime }$) and the second relation (in which the dash on the algebra denotes its commutant) is the algebraic formulation of Einstein causality.
+Here the first equation is the causal completeness property ($\mathcal{O} ^{\prime }$ is the causal complement and $\mathcal{(O}^{\prime })^{\prime }$ the causal completion); the second relation (in which the dash on the algebra denotes its commutant) is the algebraic formulation of Einstein causality; the special case of Einstein causality in the second line is referred to as Haag duality \cite{Haag}.

-The causal completeness property is a physically indispensable part of causality, although it often does not receive the same attention as Einstein causality\footnote{ Isomorphisms between localized algebras in different spacetime dimensions violate the causal completeness properties on one side of the isomorphsim.
-This is the reason why the Maldacena conjecture (the claim that the mathematical AdS-CFT isomorphism relates two causally localizable QFTs) is incompatible with causality \cite{Reh1} \cite{Reh2} \cite{SHPMP}.}.
+The causal completeness property is a physically indispensable part of causality, although it often does not receive the same attention as Einstein causality\footnote{ Isomorphisms between localized algebras in different spacetime dimensions violate the causal completeness property, this affects in particular Maldacena's AdS-CFT isomorphism \cite{Reh1} \cite{Reh2} \cite{SHPMP}..}.
 It corresponds to the classical causal hyperbolic propagation.
-The standard situation is that the two algebras in the definition of Einstein causality are equal; this situation is referred to as "Haag duality" \cite{Haag}.

-But there exist models in which both causality requirements are fulfilled although Haag duality for algebras localized in multiply connected spacetime regions is violated; the simplest such regions are tori.
-The above calculation shows that this occurs for the operator algebras $\mathcal{A}$ generated by the free field strength $F_{\mu \nu }(x)$ of QED.
-The tori and the regularized surfaces were constructed at a fixed time, but using the causal completeness property, the relation (\ref{RT}) continues to hold for their causal completion $\mathcal{T}^{\prime \prime },\mathcal{\hat{T}}$ $ ^{\prime \prime }~$in spacetime when the separation in space passes to space-like separation in spacetime.